Installing Control Hub

 You can install Control Hub on the same machine as the required databases or on a remote machine.
 For best performance, we recommend installing on a remote machine.

-During the Control Hub installation process, you install and configure a system Data Collector.
-Administrators can enable or disable the system Data Collector for use as the default authoring Data Collector in Control Hub.
+During the Control Hub installation process, you can optionally install and configure a system Data Collector.
+When installed, administrators can enable or disable the system Data Collector for use as the default authoring Data Collector in Control Hub.

 After starting Control Hub, log in to the instance and create the required organizations.